 Individuals eligible to apply must:

 - be enrolled in a college or university as a junior or senior, or who have graduated within the last two years (i.e., 2016 or thereafter).
 Individuals currently enrolled in a terminal masters-level graduate program in psychology are also eligible.
 Students currently attending the University of Minnesota are eligible to apply.

 - identify as a member of groups underrepresented in graduate training in psychology, including ethnic and racial minority groups, low-income backgrounds, persons with disability, LGBTQ+, military veterans, and first-generation college students or graduates.
 Please note that international students are not eligible to apply.

 Individuals must also meet one of the following criteria:

 - be committed to pursuing doctoral training in psychology in one of our programs of research: Clinical Science and Psychopathology; Counseling Psychology; Cognitive and Brain Sciences; Industrial/Organizational Psychology; Personality, Individual Differences, and Behavior Genetics; Quantitative Psychology/Psychometric Methods; or Social Psychology.
 OR

 - be committed to pursuing doctoral training in either Child Development or Educational/School Psychology, which are located in different departments at the University of Minnesota.

 - Completed online application form

-- As part of the application you will need to upload the following documents:
+- As part of the application you will need to upload the following documents as a PDF:

 - A statement describing your educational and career objectives